scala/scala3/docs/_spec/04-basic-declarations-and-definitions.md

 The type of a value parameter may be prefixed by `=>`, e.g. `´x´: => ´T´`.
 The type of such a parameter is then the parameterless method type `=> ´T´`.
-This indicates that the corresponding argument is not evaluated at the point of function application, but instead is evaluated at each use within the function.
+This indicates that the corresponding argument is not evaluated at the point of method application, but instead is evaluated at each use within the method.
 That is, the argument is evaluated using _call-by-name_.

 The by-name modifier is disallowed for parameters of classes that carry a `val` or `var` prefix, including parameters of case classes for which a `val` prefix is implicitly generated.